Getting a Library Card & Borrowing from Howard County Library System's Collection

 The fines on overdue materials renewed through TelAccount or the catalog will be added to your account.

 DVDs must be returned to an HCLS branch.
 Other materials may be returned to any public library in Maryland.

 You may ask HCLS Customer Service Specialists to check your borrowing record after your return materials to determine if you account is clear.
 Staff will provide receipts for returned materials or a list of materials still on your account at your request.

 Bookdrops, located at each branch, are open 24 hours.

 If a bookdrop is jammed or full, please do not force the materials into it or leave them unattended.
 You will not be charged fines if you return the materials to the Customer Service & Research Desk as soon as possible and inform staff of the problem.
 Customers will be charged $5 for each item left outside book drops or by the doors of HCLS buildings.

 Items available at any HCLS branch may be transferred between branches for free.
 To request this service, please call or visit staff at the Customer Service & Research Desk.

 Holds & Reserves

 If you are looking for a popular title, it is possible that all copies will already be on loan to other customers.
 In that case, your name can be placed on a "hold/reserve" list so that when copies are returned, one will be held for you at your local branch.
 Items can be reserved by calling or visiting your local branch or by finding the title in the catalog and then clicking on the "Place Request" button within the item's catalog record.
+You may reserve up to 99 items.
 If we have your email address on record, we will notify you by email at no charge (you may also choose to receive your notice via the U.S. mail for a $0.50 fee, payable at pick-up).
 To add your email address to your record, please call or visit the staff at any Customer Service & Research Desk.